noahehall/multicloud/multicloud.md

   - SMTP
   - SNMP

-### Software Defined Networks (SDN)

-- an approach to networking that uses software based controllers/APIs to communicate with underlying infrastructure and direct traffic
+### Networking Components

+- gateways vs routers: are usually separate devices, but modern routers can function as gateways
+  - gateways connect networkers
-- a group of software services working together to create a network construct
+  - router deliver data within a network

-### Network design documents

-- documents and diagrams visualize the components of a network, including routers, firewalls, and devices
-- show how those components interaca
--

 #### network gateways

 - network gateway: device or node that connects networks with different transmission protocols and performs protocol conversions to translate communications
 - has a network interface card with inputs, outputs, and software for this translation of network protocols.
 - serve as an entry and exit point for a network
-- gateways vs routers: are usually separate devices, but modern routers can function as gateways
-  - gateways connect networkers
-  - router deliver data within a network

-### Edge
+### Edge Networking

 - infrastructure and software that moves data processing and analysis as close as necessary to where data is created.
 - used to deliver intelligent, real-time responsiveness, and streamline the amount of data transferred.